ALMAS: an Autonomous LLM-based Multi-Agent Software Engineering Framework: Related Work

 \section{Related Work}

-In software engineering, Large Language Models (LLMs) are applied to a diverse array of tasks, including code summarization and comprehension \cite{wang2021codet5, nam2024using, ahmed2022few, sun2024source}, program synthesis \cite{patton2024programming, chen_2021evaluating}, code translation \cite{pan2024lost, eniser2024towards}, automated program repair \cite{xia2023automated, jin2023inferfix, bouzenia2024repairagent}, and test generation \cite{ryan2024code, liu2024llm}.
-Many of these applications focus on the coding aspect of software development.
-However, studies indicate that only 15\% to 35\% of human effort is dedicated to the implementation phase of the SDLC \cite{meyer_2021}.
-Motivated by this observation and recent surveys that highlight both the promise and limitations of current approaches \cite{he2024vision, li2024vicinagearth}, our work hypothesizes that integrating automated techniques across the entire SDLC can substantially improve development processes.
-Accordingly, our ALMAS framework spans multiple phases in a multi-agent setting.
+Large Language Models (LLMs) have been widely adopted in software engineering for tasks such as code summarization \cite{nam2024using, sun2024source}, program synthesis \cite{chen_2021evaluating}, code translation \cite{eniser2024towards}, automated repair \cite{xia2023automated, bouzenia2024repairagent}, and test generation \cite{ryan2024code}.
+Despite this focus on coding, only a fraction of developer effort is spent on implementation \cite{meyer_2021}.
+Motivated by this and recent surveys highlighting both the potential and current gaps of LLM-based tools \cite{he2024vision, li2024vicinagearth}, our work proposes that automation across the full SDLC can yield greater benefits.
+The ALMAS framework is designed to address this by supporting multiple SDLC phases in a multi-agent context.

-\paragraph{Surveys and Overviews} Recent surveys provide comprehensive overviews of LLM-based multi-agent systems in software engineering.
-For example, \cite{he2024vision} outlines the opportunities and challenges of these systems, while \cite{li2024vicinagearth} categorizes existing approaches based on workflow, infrastructure, and inherent challenges like context management and communication overhead.
-Although these surveys offer analyses, they do not address concrete strategies for mitigating failure modes such as task verification errors or inter-agent misalignment.
+\paragraph{Surveys and Overviews} Recent surveys \cite{he2024vision, li2024vicinagearth} review LLM-driven multi-agent systems, discussing workflows, infrastructure, and challenges like context management.
+However, they stop short of proposing concrete solutions for issues such as task verification failures or agent misalignment.

-\paragraph{Cognitive Assistance and Architectural Approaches} Complementary to these surveys, recent work has focused on specialized aspects of automated assistance and system architecture.
-For instance, one study leverages cognitive models to enhance developer support by mimicking human memory processes \cite{leung2023}, and another proposes a modular, distributed architecture that orchestrates task-specific agents \cite{becattini2025}.
-While these efforts have advanced our understanding of cognitive support and scalable system design, they tend to address only isolated portions of the SDLC.
-In contrast, ALMAS integrates these insights by providing an end-to-end framework that not only covers agile role decomposition and dynamic agent orchestration but also specifically tackles issues related to context-window limitations and attention dilution.
+\paragraph{Cognitive and Architectural Approaches} Other studies have explored cognitive models for developer support \cite{leung2023} and modular agent architectures \cite{becattini2025}, but these typically address only specific SDLC stages.
+ALMAS extends these ideas, offering an end-to-end framework that manages agile role decomposition, dynamic orchestration, and context limitations.